Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/spreadsheet-upload/index.md

 For collections where there are a lot of interconnected objects and files, it may be easier or preferable to add the metadata for these via uploading a spreadsheet to an existing RO-Crate in Crate-O, rather than adding these items manually.
 An RO-Crate metadata spreadsheet template can be downloaded here [TODO: add this] and populated with metadata specific to your collection.

+> Note that spreadsheet upload currently only has functionality to add new data, and cannot overwrite or edit existing data in your RO-Crate.

 <br>

 ## Tab Breakdown